BogdanovTimm/NotesOblivion/📖 Philosophy/Ethics/Normative Ethics/Virtue Ethics/Stoicism/Stoics.md

 - They agree with Socrates that the source of bad actions is a rational miscalculations of goods
 - We are not free to reject the apparently greater good (Intellectualism)
 - Passions (or pre-passions) makes it that we think that particular action is good on the whole
+- Aristotle, the Stoics, the Scholastics, and Grotius: According to these defenders of natural sociality, facts about human nature itself, and not simply about competition, aggression, and self-preservation (as in Hobbes), make political life appropriate for human beings.

 # Difficulties